shimohq/ioredis-tree/README.md

 ## Cluster Compatibility

-This module supports Redis Cluster by making sure all nodes that are belong to a tree have a same slot.
+This module supports Redis Cluster by ensuring all nodes that are belong to a tree have a same slot.

 ## Performance

-Benefiting from the performance of Redis, modifying a tree is very fast.
-For instance, get all children of a tree with level of 100 recursively in a iMac 5k costs 4ms.
+Benefiting from the high performance of Redis, modifying a tree is very fast.
+For instance, getting all children of a tree with the level of 100 recursively in a iMac 5k costs 4ms.